solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The elements present in meteorites are the same as those known on earth, but some (_e.g._ phosphorus) occasionally exist in a free state, such as would be impossible under ordinary conditions on this planet.

-Meteorites contain well-known terrestrial minerals, _viz._ olivine, felspar (oligoclase), _etc._; and several which are unknown on earth, _viz._ troilite (proto-sulphide of iron), schreibersite (phosphide of iron and nickel), _etc._ They also contain gases occluded within their substance, _viz._ carbonic acid most abundant in aerolites, carbon monoxide abundant in siderites; also hydrogen, in greater volume in the former than in the latter.
+Meteorites contain well-known terrestrial minerals, _viz._ olivine, feldspar (oligoclase), _etc._; and several which are unknown on earth, _viz._ troilite (proto-sulphide of iron), schreibersite (phosphide of iron and nickel), _etc._ They also contain gases occluded within their substance, _viz._ carbonic acid most abundant in aerolites, carbon monoxide abundant in siderites; also hydrogen, in greater volume in the former than in the latter.

 The theories of origin of meteorites may roughly be grouped under three headings, _viz._:
 (1) Accretion of particles.